Finland contributes most to the greater good of humanity

-This is the fourth edition of the Good Country Index, which measures 153 countries' performance and ranks them on the basis their overall impact on the planet.
+This is the fourth edition of the Good Country IndexLink to another website., which measures 153 countries' performance and ranks them on the basis their overall impact on the planet.
 In the recent Index, Finland rose from fourth place to the top.
 The other leading countries are Ireland, Sweden, Germany and Denmark.

 Minister for Foreign Affairs Timo Soini will receive the recognition on 23 January 2019 during the World Economic Forum in Davos.

 "This is an excellent recognition.
 Finland is a good, down-to-earth country and we are a reliable partner in international forums.
 Our performance is the result of consistent work and I witness it in my work on an almost daily basis.
 The recognition is good for Finland's internal discussion and atmosphere.
 Let's be proud of ourselves for a moment and let's continue to pursue even better results," Minister Soini comments.